Kushwaha-vipul/The-Empathetic-Code-Reviewer/README.md

-# AI Code Corrector
+# The Empathetic Code Reviewer

-An AI-powered tool to review and optimize source code for efficiency, readability, and adherence to best practices using the OpenAI API.
+An AI-powered tool to review and optimize source code for efficiency, readability, and best practices using the OpenAI API.
+It transforms critical feedback into constructive, empathetic guidance.

+## Tagline
+Transforming Critical Feedback into Constructive Growth.
 ## Features
 - AI-powered code review for best practices and performance.
 - Real-time feedback using MERN stack integration.